 Should You Get a Lawyer for Small Claims Court?

-To decide whether you need a lawyer, consider the following questions:
+To decide whether you need a small claims court lawyer, consider the following questions:

 - Is your case simple or complex?

-- Is the amount in dispute worth the cost of a lawyer?
+- Is the amount in dispute worth the cost of a small claims court lawyer?

 - Do you feel confident handling the case yourself?

 If your case is straightforward and involves a small amount of money.
-Then you probably don’t need a lawyer.
+Then you probably don’t need a small claims court lawyer.
 If it's a complex case, then legal representation could increase your chances of winning.

 Conclusion